 At NicholsonPham, we provide criminal defense to individuals arrested and accused of property crimes.
-Depending on the individual nature of the charges, the consequences of being found guilty of property crime in North Carolina include a broad range of penalties.
+Depending on the individual nature of the charges, the consequences of being found guilty of property crime in North Carolina include a broad range of penalties, from community service to prison.
 Some examples of property related criminal charges might include:

 - Breaking and Entering